CacucoH/Optimization_Assignment_3/README.md

 # ⚠️ WARNING!
-This repo is archived because updates are no longer needed.
+This repo is archived, since updates are no longer needed.
 > [!IMPORTANT]
 > This code might be usefult for those who are searching for code vesion of *North-West*, *Vogel’s* and *Russell’s* approximation methods